Braised red cabbage in red wine & brown sugar may be a Christmas table favourite but it is a dish that works well on any Sunday lunch menu.

 - Finely shred the cabbage into 5mm strips.
 You can do this with a food processor if you are that way inclined.

-- Heat the cooking oil over a low heat and when warm toss in the cinnamon stick and shredded cabbage.
+- Heat the cooking oil over a low heat in a 20cm or 8" saucepan and when it is warm toss in the cinnamon stick and shredded cabbage.

 - Season generously with salt and pepper and stir.